Topic, How to create a new level + tips and tricks

 are not user friendly, so don't beg other to tell you the secret, they also are hard to do in RT (rolling turtle)

-You can set a scrolling limit in Hog pop, usefull to not make the player see things he shouldn't.
+You must set a scrolling limit in Hog pop, it's also useful to not make the player see things he shouldn't.

-You can set a limit of jumps, when you do that somethings else appear with how much % of the baloons have to be popped.
+You can set a limit of jumps, when you do that you can decide the percentage of balloons have to be popped.

 Skull bug detected!